gfredericks/the-halting-project/README.md

 ### By Definition

-Machine `#0` halts by definition, so there's nothing further to prove about it.
+Machine `#0` (the 0-state machine) halts by definition, so there's nothing further to prove about it.

 ### Immediate Loop